breatheco-de/api-javascript-wrapper/README.md

 ```

 ## Doing a request
-Its always going to be like this:
+It's always going to be like this:

 > BC.**entity**().**action**(data=null).then(function).catch(function);